 - Be aware of the number of teams on which members simultaneously work.
 Not surprisingly, the more teams someone is on, the less effective they are.

 - Determine whether team members are core or peripheral.
 Core team members are key contributors who are highly involved and stay involved over a longer time.
 Peripheral team members support the team’s work but may be involved in a lesser way or for a shorter time.
 At the beginning of a project, explain each team member’s role and expected contribution.

 - Avoid overloading high performers with too many team assignments.
 Limit the roles they play (particularly if they are core team members) to prevent them from becoming overwhelmed and burning out.
-When the economic pendulum inevitably swings back at some point, you don’t want your top talent to be depleted, as they will make up your leadership pipeline and can help power your organization into the future.
+When the economic pendulum inevitably swings back at some point, you want to be sure you have retained your high potentials, and you don’t want your top talent to be depleted, as they will make up your leadership pipeline and can help power your organization into the future.